-It can be a bit much at times since most coaches will try to post interactive stuff every day, but this will depend on your personality, as if you find this a positive or negative.
+It can be a bit much at times since most coaches will try to post interactive stuff every day, but this will depend on your personality as if you find this a positive or negative.

 You can always mute the group on Facebook.

-Take a look at their social media (typically Instagram) and see if they might have a website.
+Look at their social media (typically Instagram) and see if they might have a website.
 This will give you insight into their personality, how they run their programs and if you think you will mesh with them.

-Vet your coach’s Instagram or tick tok platform of choice and see how they interact with others, and take some time to really watch their natural personality shine through.
+Vet your coach’s Instagram or tick tok platform of choice and see how they interact with others, and take some time to watch their natural personality shine through.

-One of the things that first stood out to me when I joined Beachbody was the number of programs and a wide variety of programs.
+One of the things that first stood out to me when I joined Beachbody was the number of programs and wide variety of programs.
 There are over 1,800 workouts available and over 70 fitness programs.

 Workout times vary anywhere from 10min+, and you can choose a program that fits your time restrictions.

 They have programs made for everyone, and you can choose them based on what is most important to you.
-So, for example, if you want to start slow and dip your toes into working out again, then pick a program where the videos are 20 – 30 minutes.
+So, for example, if you want to start slow and dip your toes into working out again, pick a program where the videos are 20 – 30 minutes.

 With that being said, they count stretching and “mobility” programs as workouts, so the total program number is a bit skewed.